 - 1. Our Seed Grants focus on clinical, public health and health services research.
-Laboratory-based or pre-clinical research proposals are ineligible. - 2.
+Laboratory-based or preclinical research proposals are ineligible. - 2.
 Principal Investigators must not be a previous Stroke Foundation Seed Grant recipient. - 3.
 The research must be carried out in Australia. - 4.
 The proposal clearly and directly addresses the nominated research priority area(s).
 Note: The response provided for Question 1.4 'Relevance and significance to the research priority area' is reviewed for eligibility for this criterion. - 5.
 Proposals must demonstrate engagement and recognition of people with lived experience and/or community during the study design and/or ongoing conduct of the research.
 For this criterion, engagement that is safe, supportive, positive, and proportionate to the proposal is accepted. - 6.
 Applicants have completed our module on working effectively with people with lived experience. - 7.
 The proposal's inclusion and exclusion criteria is justified.
 Consideration of, rationale and methods for inclusion across diverse groups, including people with communication impairments and priority populations, is provided.
-See Section 9 for more information. - 8.
-The Seed Grant period is effective from 1 January 2025 to 30 June 2026. - 9.
-In addition to the above, see Section 6 for general eligibility criteria that applies in all schemes.
+See section 9 for more information. - 8.
+The Seed Grant period is effective from 1 January 2026 to 30 June 2027.